ayushmodi12/human-activity-recognition-on-uci-har-dataset/assignment_q4_subjective_answers.md

 FOR RIDO:
 ![rido_predict](https://github.com/ES335-2024/assignment-1-ml-doofenshmirtz-evil-inc/assets/114944809/a1bbd4ac-ff7e-4ae0-80fd-3e344823fe21)

+By increasing the number of features while keeping the data size the same, time increases linearly with the no. of features.
+Theoretically worst case time complexity of the decision tree is O(N*M*d). where d is the depth of the tree.

 (ii) Keeping the features same along with increasing dataset size for Standard Deviation of Time
 FOR RIRO:
 ![riro_predict_std](https://github.com/ES335-2024/assignment-1-ml-doofenshmirtz-evil-inc/assets/114944809/f3fd1f10-3484-4de1-ad6b-7f6042923bec)